Last update:2025-03-21 15:04:15

 echo -ne "\x01\x23\x45\x66\x54\x32\x10\xab\xcd\xef\x88\x88\x88\xab\xcd\xef" > key.hex

-Upload this key file to your Object Storage bucket and use its accessible URL as the hlsKeyUrl
+After uploading this file to your bucket, use its accessible URL as the hlsKeyUrl

 https://bucketname.s3-cn-north-1.wcsapi.com/key.hex